NREL/infrasys/docs/how_tos/storage_backends.md

 ## Read-Only Mode

-For any storage backend, you can set it to read-only mode, which is useful when you're working with existing data that shouldn't be modified:
+For any storage backend, you can set it to read-only mode, which is useful when you're working with existing data that won't or shouldn't be modified.
+For example, suppose you want to load a system with GBs of time series data.
+By default, infrasys will make a copy of the time series data during de-serialization.
+If you set `time_series_read_only=True`, infrasys will skip that copy operation.

 ```python
 system = System(time_series_read_only=True)